How to Change a Tire Without a Jack

 1. Choose a Safe Location:

-1. Find a flat, stable surface away from traffic to prevent the car from rolling or shifting.
+1. Seek a flat, stable area away from traffic to prevent the vehicle from rolling.

-2. Avoid soft or uneven ground, which can compromise stability.
+2. Avoid soft or uneven ground that could compromise stability.

 2. Engage the Parking Brake:

-1. Ensure the parking brake is fully engaged to keep the vehicle stationary.
+1. Ensure the parking brake is fully engaged to secure the vehicle.

 3. Turn on Hazard Lights:

-1. Activate hazard lights to alert other drivers, especially if you’re near a roadway.
+1. Activate your hazard lights to alert passing drivers, especially near busy roads.

-2. Use reflective triangles or flares, if available, to enhance visibility.
+2. If possible, use reflective triangles or flares to enhance visibility.

 Securing the Vehicle: